BioinformaticsSTU/RBPvsMIR/README.md

 ----------------------------

 Sequence length: the maximal is 2,000 bp.
 If you have longer sequences, please divide them into segments up to 2,000 bp long.
-Computational time: Since scaning the overlaping sites among RBPvsMIR involves extensive computations, it may take several days to complete the scaning job.
+Computational time: depending on your computational environment and task, it may take several hours to days to complete the scaning job.

 ----------------------------
 # References